Mrs H Cain Joint Head of Department

 Key Stage 4

 GCSE Drama is fun, innovative and interesting.
-We follow the WJEC exam specification, which is a mix of 60% practical and 40% written work.
-Students will get the chance to explore texts practically and theoretically, looking at ‘Burning Monkey’ in Year 9 and ‘Face’ in Year 10 & 11 in preparation for their Unit 3 written exam, which is 20% of their overall grade.
+We follow the EDUQAS exam specification, which is a mix of practical work, portfolio and controlled assessment and a written exam.
+Students will get the chance to explore texts practically and theoretically, looking at ‘Hard to Swallow by Mark Wheeller in Year 9, 10 & 11 in preparation for their C3 written exam.

-Unit 1 is worth 60% and is a devised piece, we start this in the autumn term of Year 11 and explore practitioners such as ‘Brecht’ and ‘Frantic Assembly’ in Year 9 & 10 in preparation for this.
+C1 is a devised piece, we start this in the Summer term of Year 10 and explore practitioners such as ‘Brecht’, ‘Frantic Assembly’ and ‘Berkoff’ in Year 9 & 10 in preparation for this.

-We also spend time working on acting skills in Year 9 & 10 in preparation for the Unit 2 Examination which is worth 20% of the overall grade.
-This is a performance from a text, where students learn lines from an extract of a play and perform to an examiner.
+We also spend time working on acting skills in Year 9 & 10 in preparation for the C1, C2 and C3.
+C2 is a performance from a text, where students learn lines from 2 sections of a play and perform to an examiner.